 The permanent diaconate

-The Second Vatican Council restored the permanent diaconate (LG 29) and defined it as “a proper and permanent degree within the hierarchy”.
-It may be conferred on married men who receive the sacrament of orders in its third degree.
+The Second Vatican Council restored the permanent diaconate (LG 29) and defined it as “a distinct and permanent degree within the hierarchy.”
+It may be conferred on married men who receive the sacrament of Holy Orders in its third degree.

-Deacons are strengthened by the imposition of hands that comes from the Apostles and are more closely united to the service of the altar, fulfilling their ministry with the grace of the diaconate (AG 16).
+Deacons are strengthened by the laying on of hands that comes from the Apostles and are more closely united to the service of the altar, carrying out their ministry with the grace of the diaconate (AG 16).

 Ministry and functions